htw-imi-showtime/showtime-website/content/ss20/bachelor/b5-the-missing-tool-projekt/findingIdeas.md

 +++
-title = "Exploring"
+title = "Finding Ideas & Exploring options"
 +++

-# Finding Ideas & Exploring options

 ### Creative minds trying to find a clear vision
 In the beginning of our project, we didn't have a clear product vision yet.
 We had many ideas in mind, from designing little telepresence games like "Who Am I?", a flexible poll tool up to an online-tutoring platform for students.